rknop/SeeChange/docs/data_storage.md

 This makes sure those properties are defined and initialized even when an object is not created with its `__init__()` function.

 If you change a mapped class, or define a new mapped class, make sure also to update the database migrations.
-See "Database migrations" in "Setting up a SeeChange instance".
+See "Database migrations" in :doc:`setup`.

 ### Files on disk